|

 Rates include:

-Accommodations, breakfast and dinner, welcome drink and guided tour of the castle, 5 riding days
+Accommodations, All meals, Welcome drink and guided tour of the castle & 5 riding days (1 full day + 4 half days)

 |